BlueDoze/Capstone_Project_AIM/README.md

 ## Development

-The virtual environment is configured with Python 3.11.12 and includes all necessary development tools.
+The virtual environment is configured with Python 3.11.10 and includes all necessary development tools.
+All dependencies are managed using `uv` for ultra-fast package installation and management.

 Previews should run automatically when starting a workspace.